jordymeow/wplr-photo-gallery/readme.txt

-=== NextGEN for Lightroom ===
+=== Photo Gallery for Lightroom ===
 Contributors: TigrouMeow
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=H2S7S3G4XMJ6J
 Tags: lightroom, image, gallery, media, photo, export, management, admin, sync, synchronization Requires at least: 4.0
-Tested up to: 4.2.3
+Tested up to: 4.2.4
 Stable tag: 0.1.0

-NextGEN will be synchronized with Lightroom.
+Photo Gallery will be synchronized with Lightroom.
 This magic requires also the WP/LR Sync plugin to be installed.

 == Description ==

-NextGEN will be synchronized with Lightroom (your photos, collections, and collection sets).
+Photo Gallery will be synchronized with Lightroom (your photos, collections, and collection sets).
 This magic requires also the WP/LR Sync plugin to be installed.

 Languages: English.

 == Installation ==

 1. Install WP/LR Sync (http://apps.meow.fr/wplr-sync)
-2. Install NextGEN
+2. Install Photo Gallery
-3. Install NextGEN for Lightroom (this plugin)
+3. Install Photo Gallery for Lightroom (this plugin)
 4. Synchronize everything :)

 == Upgrade Notice ==